-When the only deaf person you’re interacting with is your tutor, you’re going to know the themes of conversation you can expect with them.
-They’ll be focused around exam topics or the curriculum.
+When the only deaf person you’re interacting with is your tutor, you will know the themes of conversation you can expect from them.
+They’ll be focused on exam topics or the curriculum.

-But in deaf club there are no rules about topics, and you’ll be amazed at the conversations you can have.
-To give you an idea, here are some of the things I discussed at my first ever visit to deaf club:
+But in the deaf club, there are no rules about topics, and you’ll be amazed at the conversations you can have.
+To give you an idea, here are some of the things I discussed at my first-ever visit to the deaf club:

 - Princess Diana

 - Car crashes on horrible roads